AriFordsham/GHCWiki/code-base-cleanup.md

 Tree logic:

 - IR: intermediate representations.
-Each one contains its syntax and stuff using it
+Each one contains its syntax and stuff manipulating it

   - Haskell